Slow Cooker Beef Stroganoff

 Cut the beef into one-inch cubes and pat completely dry.
 Discard any large pieces of fat.
 Fat that’s marbleized into the meat is fine!

-Heat 2 Tablespoons vegetable oil in a skillet over medium-high heat.
+Heat 2 Tablespoons olive oil in a skillet over medium-high heat.
 Sear the meat in batches for 45 seconds per side, until browned but not cooked through.
 Use kitchen tongs to carefully remove and set aside on a plate.
 Add more olive oil between batches as needed and decrease heat slightly if the pan gets too hot.

 Add 1 Tablespoon butter and white wine to the pot over medium heat.
 Use a silicone spatula to “clean” (deglaze) the bottom of the pan.
 Add the onions and mushrooms and cook for 4 minutes.
 Add the minced garlic and cook for 1 more minute.
 Remove from heat.